CleverCloud/doc.clever-cloud.com/runtimes/php/php-apps.md

 By default, `pm.max_children` is set to **10**.

+### Configure Apache

+We use Apache 2 as HTTP Server.
+In order to configure it, you can create a `.htaccess` file and set directives inside this file.

+The `.htaccess` file can be created everywhere in you app, depending of the part of the application covered by directives.
+However, directives who applies to the entire application must be declared in a `.htaccess` file to the application root.

-### Prevent Apache to redirect HTTPS calls to HTTP when adding a trailing slash
+#### Prevent Apache to redirect HTTPS calls to HTTP when adding a trailing slash

 `DirectorySlash` is enabled by default on the PHP scalers, therefore Apache will add a trailing slash to a resource when it detects that it is a directory.